Our plane touches down at Gatwick, but in our hearts, we're still flying high.

 - I meet a guy at work who's Grenadian.
 He has a house in Tempe, just outside St Georges, and agrees we can rent it from him when we eventually return.

 - H and I come up with a scheme whereby we believe we can contribute something meaningful to the revo.
 We know the revolution has gone along way to eradicating illiteracy on the island, but there is a lack of decent reading material.
 There's a library in St Georges, but it's underused and stocked with literature left over from the colonial period.
 Jane Austen and Thomas Hardy are all very well, but there are few if any contemporary or more relevant books.
 Meanwhile, in London, we have access to an outpouring of wonderful literature from authors like Alice Walker and Toni Morrison.
 Books by writers in the US, Caribbean, South America, Africa...We come up with the idea of a mobile library, regularly visiting all areas of the island including the remote rural villages, stocked with all these amazing books.
 If we could set it up, with funding and donations organised here, we could stock it, get it on the road and then hand it over to the revo.

 - I also buy a decent 35mm camera and we sign up as stringers for a leftie photo agency based in London.

-Armed with a list of exercises and a supply of homoeopathic remedies, we bid farewell to family and friends and set off to fulfill a dream.
+Armed with a list of exercises and a supply of homeopathic remedies, we bid farewell to family and friends and set off to fulfil a dream.